trendmicro-frontend/awesome/README.md

 - [cross-env](https://github.com/kentcdodds/cross-env) - Cross platform setting of environment scripts.
 - [csv-parser](https://github.com/mafintosh/csv-parser) - Streaming csv parser inspired by binary-csv that aims to be faster than everyone else.
 - [debug](https://github.com/visionmedia/debug) - Tiny node.js & browser debugging utility for your libraries and applications.
+- [defaults-deep](https://www.npmjs.com/package/defaults-deep) - Like extend but recursively copies only the missing properties/values to the target object.
 - [delay](https://github.com/sindresorhus/delay) - Delay a promise a specified amount of time.
 - [detect-browser](https://github.com/DamonOehlman/detect-browser) - Unpack a browser type and version from the useragent string.
 - [element-ready](https://github.com/sindresorhus/element-ready) - Detect when an element is ready in the DOM.